venkatgv/foundation_calendar_date_time_picker/README.md

     gem 'foundation-datetime-picker-rails'

 Add the following directive to your Javascript manifest file (application.js):

     //= require foundation_datetime_picker

-Also add the following to your application.css:
+Also add the following to your CSS manifest file (application.css):

-    //= require foundation_datetime_picker
+    *= require foundation-datetime-picker